yunjay/Exaggerated-Shading/README.md

 ## Dependencies

-Written in C++ using OpenGL and GLFW3.
+Written in C++ using OpenGL4 and GLFW3.

 Used [ImGui](https://github.com/ocornut/imgui) for interface purposes.